-We recognize that many members of our community will have more questions based on their specific situations.
-We will provide more information as soon as possible, and we plan to hold several virtual question-and-answer forums for members of the community over the coming weeks.
-You will receive information on how to attend these forums as they are scheduled.
+We recognize that many members of our community have more questions based on their specific situations.
+We will provide more information as soon as possible, and we have held several virtual question-and-answer forums for members of the community.
 We also will update this website regularly with more information.

 Study abroad programs and other non-essential student travel will remain suspended for the spring semester.
 The Office for Study Abroad will contact all students who had hoped to study abroad in the spring to provide guidance on changing plans.
 Additionally, students in programs with an international experience requirement will receive more information from their schools.

-Many in our community worked tirelessly to prepare plans for the fall, and we evaluated numerous contingencies as the pandemic has evolved.
-We have been reviewed these plans in the context of some very important considerations: the latest data on the resurgence of COVID-19 cases in many areas of the country, guidance from our public health experts, and impact on our residential experience.
+Many in our community worked tirelessly to prepare plans for fall 2020, and we evaluated numerous contingencies as the pandemic has evolved.
+We reviewed these plans in the context of some very important considerations: the latest data on the resurgence of COVID-19 cases in many areas of the country, guidance from our public health experts, and impact on our residential experience.
 We also listened to the ongoing feedback from the GW community, including a sentiment of growing unease among our faculty about in-person instruction and among our students about living on campus.

 Based on these considerations, we made the difficult decision to hold all undergraduate courses online for the fall semester, with limited exceptions.
 We are providing housing on campus only for a limited number of students who have extenuating personal or academic circumstances.
 Residential students will attend courses online and will be expected to comply with public health and safety measures including social distancing, mask wearing and regular testing for COVID-19.
 These students also attend courses online.
 Additionally, most graduate programs are conducted online, with certain programs holding discipline-specific in-person classes.